MARK HAND, - Think Progress

 Originated from Malaysia, rambutan looks like a sea creature with the soft fleshy hair from 2 to 3 cm long over the entire surface.
 After breaking off the reddish outer shell, the white and tender meat will appear together with the wonderful sweet flavor.
 In Vietnam, rambutan is grown most in Vinh Long Province (located in the Mekong Delta), during rainy season.

 At the Southern end of Vietnam lies the Mekong Delta.
 It’s Vietnamese name, Cuu Long means “Nine Dragons,” referring to the nine rivers that come from six countries, and meet there, ending a journey of several thousand kilometres to the sea.
-The Mekong Delta is the most fertile area […]
+The Mekong Delta is the most fertile area in […]

 No Comments